 In addition to giving residents with a high level of consumer debt an easier way to pay off debt, there are other advantages of the consumer proposal.
 Ontario consumers also benefit from:

-• Convenience— A consumer proposal consolidates debt and you pay it off through the bankruptcy trustee in one lump-sum payment or in a monthly payment plan.
+• Convenience— A consumer proposal consolidates debt and you pay it off through the insolvency trustee in one lump-sum payment or in a monthly payment plan.

 • Asset Protection— A consumer proposal protects your assets from seizure and stops the calls from bill collectors.

-However, there are also disadvantages to a consumer proposal in Ontario:
+However, there are also disadvantages to a consumer proposal in Ontario, such as:

-• Future Credit— Though it is not a bankruptcy, a consumer proposal impacts your credit like bankruptcy.
-In other words, it will be hard for you to get new credit for a period of seven years after filing a consumer proposal.
+• Future Credit— Though it is not a bankruptcy, a consumer proposal impacts your credit score like bankruptcy.
+In other words, it will be hard for you to get new credit.
+Your credit report reflects your consumer proposal for a period of three years after you complete it.

-• Changing Terms— If you miss 3 payments, your proposal will automatically be annulled.
+• Changing Terms— If you miss 3 payments, your legally binding proposal will automatically be annulled.
 This won’t happen as often in another debt solution such as debt settlement.

 Find Out More